swopsyapp/sniperok/README.md

 ## Features

-- Sign in with GitHub
+- Register and Sign in with email
 - Sign out
 - Display user information
 - Update user information